Don Adams, Television's Maxwell Smart, Dies at 82

 So much to say about Hurricane Katrina -- too much, really, for me to handle right now.
 But I did want to point to a couple of standout articles, both published by the always extraordinary Tomdispatch.
 See:

-Tomgram: Bill McKibben on Planet New Orleans
+Tomgram: Bill McKibben on Planet New Orleansand

 Tomgram: Iraq in America